Krafalski/hfb/README.md

 - Wait a moment to let github tell you if there are any merge conflicts ![github all clear](https://i.imgur.com/L72S16y.png)
 - All clear!
 Go ahead and press the merge button, go ahead and confirm the merge!
 (Note: when you work on a team, it is unlikely that you would merge your own pull requests) ![Merge Pull Request message and button](https://i.imgur.com/2yUuGmq.png)

-Command line:
-- `git checkout dev`
-- `git pull origin dev` - to pull down your changes from the remote to your local copy

 ### Going Back to Our Updated Colors Feature
 - Whew!
 That was exciting!
 It's nice to be back to working on this feature.
 We know there were changes to dev, so let's get them

 Command line:
+- `git checkout dev`
-- `git pull origin dev`
+- `git pull origin dev` - to pull down your changes from the remote to your local copy

 ...